andyw8/ruby-kata-template/README.md

 This a blank Ruby project ready to run with MiniTest

-To set up this project, run:
+To set up this project, click the 'Use this template' button, clone the new repo, then run:

 ```
 bundle install